Having a sponsor to help finance your Work the World trip can relieve a lot of pressure.

 What do they get in return?

-I would be delighted to share my experience with your staff on my return, by giving a presentation about the differences in care in Peru, as well as thank you in my article that is due to be published on the University medical blog.
+I would be delighted to share my experience with your staff on my return, by giving a presentation about the differences in care in Ghana, as well as thank you in my article that is due to be published on the University medical blog.
 I would be happy to share some of my photographs from my trip, if you would like to include them in your in-store newsletter.

 AND IF THEY SAY NO?